calaldees/teacherEducation/teacherEducation/behaviour.md

 BATTLEPLAN!
 TASK: Pair up - Draw a layout of your teaching space on A2/A1 paper? - Discuss
 Label:
-* best viewpoints for teachers (see majority of screens and door)
+* best viewpoints for teachers (see majority of screens and door) highlight/circle the optimal, sub optimal and worst postions
 * Worst viewpoints for teachers
 * Best case travel times
 * Worst case travel times